jacoscaz/quadstore/README.md

 Performs an inner join between the two queries limited to the terms specified in the array.

-The above example queries for all quads with context `c` and with a predicate shared by at least another quad having subject 's'.
+The above example queries for all quads with graph `g` and with a predicate shared by at least another quad having subject 's'.

 Returns an instance of `AbstractQuery` and can be daisy-chained with